top of page

 A soil scientist’s quest to save the farmer by preserving the land

 Joseph Hutton, one of the first soil scientists of South Dakota, brought a new concept to the state: not all soil was the same.
 And different soils required different farming practices in order to be sustainable.
-When Hutton arrived in 1911, he studied the negative effects of farming practices of the day which depleted the soil nutrients and caused erosion.

-Hutton predicted the dust Bowl 20 years before it happened!
+Hutton’s views on soils were a contradiction to common knowledge at the time, and he predicted the dust Bowl 20 years before it happened!

 Get the Mead Museum E-NEwsletter